 14. Phu Quoc National Park

-- Address: Northern Phu Quoc, spanning Ganh Dau, Bai Thom, Cua Can, Cua Duong and Ham Ninh
+- Address: Northern Phu Quoc Island, spanning Ganh Dau, Bai Thom, Cua Can, Cua Duong, and Ham Ninh communes

 15. Suoi Tranh Waterfall & Fairy Stream